 I tend to work in fits and spurts, but I work on my writing every day.
 Having an accountability partner keeps my projects moving forward, even when I am in a slower writing cycle.

 3. Hire an Accountability Coach

 Some writers need an external accountability coach to support their writing progress.
 Recently, I worked with a PhD student who had made no progress on her dissertation for seven years.
 I created a production plan for her and we worked together on a daily basis between emails, texts, and phone calls.
 Within about six months, she had her dissertation prepared for defense and no longer needed me as her coach.

-Spending the time and money on an accountability coach can make all the difference.
-Sometimes writers get stuck in a rut and need additional support breaking free of the stuck flow and maneuvering onto a new pathway of productivity.
+Spending the time and money on an accountability coach can make a huge difference.
+Sometimes writers get stuck in a rut and need additional support to break free and maneuver onto a new pathway of productivity.

 4. Join a Writer’s Group

 Of course, this always depends on the writer’s group.
 Some groups tend to be critical or competitive or unproductive, so choose a group that supports your writing path.
-For many, a good writer’s group is one with people who encourage your development, offer constructive critique, and hold you accountable.
+For many, a good writer’s group is one with people who encourage your development as a writer, offer constructive critique, and hold you accountable.

 5. Apply Your Inner Grit and Get it Done

 Like all challenging goals, writing is about hard work.
 The hardest step to take is sitting down at the keyboard.
 Set up your space to write and get started.
 It may feel foreign if you have been unproductive for a while, but hold yourself accountable by sticking to a schedule, working with a partner or coach, and buckling down to write.

 About the Site